GoogleCloudPlatform/mlops-on-gcp/environments_setup/mlops-composer-mlflow/README.md

 By default, the `--machine-type` is set to `n1-standard-2`, `--node-count` is set to 3, and `--python-version` is set to 3.

 After the Cloud Composer is provisioned, Python packages in the [requirements.txt](requirements.txt) file are installed to the Composer runtime.
 The file includes MLflow, SciPy, and Scikit-learn.
-You can add other libraries (e.g. TensorFlow or PyTorch) if your ML pipelines uses them.

 For more information, see [Creating environments](https://cloud.google.com/composer/docs/how-to/managing/creating) in the Cloud Composer documentation.

+> Note that the ML steps like data pre-processing and model training and evaluation, where large compute
+> resources are required advised to
+> to execute in their appropriate GCP manages services(e.g. Dataflow and AI Platform),
+> rather than in the Composer runtime.
+However, some small steps might be executed with the Composer runtime,
+> like comparing evaluation metrics and logging information to MLflow tracking.
+Thus, some libraries needs
+> to be installed in the Composer runtime.
+---

 ### 5. Deploying MLflow server to Composer GKE cluster